HPPeterSteve/IdenVault/README.md

 # IdenVault

-**IdenVault** is a hardened digital vault engine and restricted execution environment, built natively for Linux.
+**IdenVault** is a hardened digital vault engine environment, built natively for Linux.

 Written in **C** (security core) and **Rust** (CLI layer), it provides cryptographic file protection and kernel-level process sandboxing — extracting the full isolation capability of the Linux kernel rather than relying on userspace abstractions.